3l3ktr0/CloudHP/README.md

 <img src="cloudhp_archi.png">

+(Please note that the location of the container services is not accurate but only to give an idea of how it looks like.
+There are more of them and Docker Swarm distributes them fairly between the nodes.
+Also, there may be more than one manager : on Helion, there are 3 managers and 3 workers).

 ### Tools and Softwares used
 **Application deployment :**
 * **Docker** : each service and the web server are in their own container.
 Docker allowed us to develop the application easily, without having to worry about the details of its future deployment.